Environmental issues in New York: Invasive species

 Here is an image of the goby that is an invasive species in New York State.

-In New York State there are a multitude of different invasive species including the Asian carp, the zebra mussel, emerald ash borer, purple loosestrife, the goby and more.
+In New York State there are a multitude of different invasive species including the Asian carp, the zebra mussel, emerald ash borer, purple loosestrife, the goby, Spotted Lanternfly and more.
 An unfortunate byproduct of world travel and trade is the introduction of unwanted invasive species.
 Shipping pallets and crates, luggage, the ballast water of boats and even people can unintentionally transport invasive plants, insects and diseases to new areas.
 Without knowing that they would become problematic, some species have been introduced intentionally for use in landscaping, agriculture and other purposes.
 Invasive species impact all aspects of life, from recreation to livelihood.
 Spotted knapweed is an invasive plant that can take over crop fields, limiting crop production and feed for livestock.
 Hemlock woolly adelgid is an invasive insect that exfoliates and kills hemlock trees, a key species in maintaining important habitat along waterways.